 meet the team

-With over 25 years’ experience in advertising and marketing Louise feels privileged to now be the Editor of such a highly regarded local magazine.
+With over 25 years’ experience in advertising and marketing Louise feels privileged to be the Editor of such a highly regarded local community magazine.
 She enjoys working on The Herald, dealing with the vast range and breadth of advertisers, local groups, organisations and other contributors.

 "We have a regular front page advert and editorial spot in The Herald and we find it really works for promoting our designers, collections and any events or sales we have throughout the year."